jhvanderschee/jekyllcodex/_posts/2019-11-10-a-complete-rebuild-of-jekyll-codex.md

 ### I like the old website better

 If you do not like all this new fancy stuff you can still visit the [old website](https://fresh-butterfly.cloudvent.net) at a CloudCannon development domain.
+This is useful if your website is using jQuery anyway or if your website is based on the old code.
+I will not work on/update the old version any further.
+If you want to move foward, the new way is the only way ;-).